abjeffre/andikoni_wtp_public/README.md

 ## Data

-`data/wtp_data.csv` holds 71 respondents and 7 columns. `data/CODEBOOK.md`
+`data/wtp_data.csv` holds 71 respondents and 7 columns.
-documents each one, together with the elicitation procedure and the two rounds of corrections applied to the wealth variable.
+[`data/CODEBOOK.md`](data/CODEBOOK.md) documents each column, the elicitation procedure, and how the file was de-identified. `data/data_dictionary.csv` gives the same column list in machine-readable form.

-### De-identification and residual risk

-The source workbook contains respondent **names**, an individual panel identifier (`PE`) whose prefix also encodes the household, and a household identifier (`PESU2018`).
-None of these are in this repository, in any form, at any point in its history.
-Row order was randomised under a fixed seed, because in the source workbook rows are sorted by `PE` and `PE` order is alphabetical by name, so row position alone was identifying.

-**This release is pseudonymous, not anonymous, and we state the limit plainly.**
-Across the quasi-identifiers `{sex, marital status, age, education}` the 71 respondents fall into 61 distinct combinations: 53 respondents are unique on those four variables, and every respondent is in a class of fewer than five.
-Anyone who already knows a participant's age, sex, marital status and schooling could likely locate their row and read off their wealth and their two bids.
-We judged this acceptable because coarsening age and wealth — the two continuous model predictors — would prevent the published results from reproducing, and because the study population is not identified at village level in the paper.
-If you intend to redistribute or link this file, that is the constraint to respect.

-## Known issues

-Three points where the code as published departs from what was probably intended.
-All three are carried over **verbatim** from the original analysis script so that this repository reproduces the published numbers; each is marked `# FLAGGED` at its location.

-1. **Third panel of `figures/predictors.pdf`** (`2_MAKE_figures.R`).
-The
-   education and wealth rows of the "Contrasts (Comm − Priv)" panel index `post$bE[2]` and `post$bW[2]` without a comma, so a single posterior draw is recycled instead of the second outcome's column (`post$bE[, 2]`).
-The three rows above them use `[, 2]` as intended.
-2. **MVN residual reconstruction** (`extract_mu_residuals` in
-   `code/functions/utility.R`).
-The linear predictor is rebuilt from `a`, `bW`, `bA` and `bA2` only; `base_model.stan` also contains a sex effect and an education effect, which therefore remain in the residuals.
-3. **Rank-1 share** (`3_MAKE_model_comparison.R`).
-The originally reported
-   statistic pairs the MVN private residual with the *latent* community residual.
-The step now also prints both within-model pairs alongside it.

-A fourth, more consequential point concerns the supplement.
+The release is pseudonymous rather than anonymous: names and the panel and household identifiers are absent, but the respondents are not k-anonymous on `{sex, marital status, age, education}`, because coarsening those variables would prevent the published results from reproducing.
+The codebook states the limit in full; respect it if you redistribute or link the file.

+## Note on the model comparison

 The latent model's `log_lik` is conditional on the per-person latent `T_i`, which biases a person-level LOO comparison toward the latent model.
-Step 4 therefore sets `RECOMPUTE_MARGINAL_LL = TRUE` and rebuilds the marginal per-person log likelihood in R from the posterior draws.
-The same caveat applies to the LOO table written by step 3, which is reported as a descriptive summary rather than a model-selection criterion.
+Step 4 sets `RECOMPUTE_MARGINAL_LL = TRUE` and rebuilds the marginal per-person log likelihood in R from the posterior draws.
+The same caveat applies to the LOO table written by step 3, which is a descriptive summary rather than a model-selection criterion.